Urdatorn/aristophanis-cantica/README.md

 ## TODO

+☐ scan some recitative as baseline, both since Conser does not provide a baseline of barys, and because it would be more fitting to use comic recitative

 ☐ word breaks
 ☐ 3rd statistic: melodic direction (rate of change) based on responsion
     ☐ melodic acceleration: a metric of the larger arc of the melody ☐ melodic jerk: a metric of the vivacity of the melody d3[melody]/dt3

 ## Take-aways